cataylox/TurtleLogo/README.md

 2. **Named colour** — any Tk/X11 colour name: `"red`, `"dodgerblue`, `"coral`, etc.

+   > **Note:** Logo uses a *leading* quote only — `"red` not `"red"`.
+   > The interpreter accepts trailing quotes and strips them automatically, but it is best practice to omit them.
+   > An unrecognised colour name (e.g. `"banana`) will stop execution and print an error in the console instead of crashing.

 3. **RGB list** — `[r g b]` where each component is 0–255: `SETPENCOLOR [255 128 0]`

 Examples: